Everything You Need to Know About Bottle Service vs. Table Service

 What is Table Service?

-Table service in the restaurant industry simply means that a customer’s dining experience is led by a server.
+Table service in the restaurant industry simply means that the customer experience is led by a dedicated server.

 The server takes the order, sends it to the kitchen, and serves it to the guest when it’s ready.
 Table service is basically anything that doesn’t involve the customer ordering at a counter (counter service) or having to serve themselves in any way.
 Table service requires much more restaurant labor when it comes to setup, clean up, and preparing and presenting meals.